 If you have hemorrhoids, you’re probably not going to bring it up the next time you visit your in-laws or go out for drinks with friends.
 In most cases, hemorrhoids will heal on their own within a few days to a week.
 But when your anus is burning and itching, you’ve got to find a way to ease the discomfort.
 There really isn’t a cure for hemorrhoids.
 However, there are three practical solutions to consider to treat the symptoms.

 1. At-Home Remedies

 - Improve your diet.
-When you are forced to strain to pass a bowel movement, this places added pressure on your anus, blood vessels, and hemorrhoidal tissues that can cause inflammation.
+When you are forced to strain to pass a bowel movement, this places added pressure on your anus, blood vessels, and hemorrhoidal tissues, which can cause inflammation.
 The most common reason for hard-to-pass stools is a poor diet.
-Aim to eat at an average of 30 grams of dietary fiber a day from plant-based foods such as whole grains, legumes, and fruits and vegetables.
+Aim to eat an average of 30 grams of dietary fiber a day from plant-based foods such as whole grains, legumes, fruits, and vegetables.
 Drinking an adequate amount of water daily also helps improve digestion.
 Try to drink about 40 to 64 ounces of water a day.

 - Use a ring cushion.
-When you’re sitting on a flat chair, or car seat for long periods of time, your hemorrhoids are under a great amount of pressure.
-You can reduce or redistribute the pressure your hemorrhoids experience by sitting on a ring cushion.
-These are available as a fabric pillow filled with foam or stuffing, or as a plastic inflatable ring you can sit on.
+When you’re sitting on a flat chair, or car seat for long periods of time, your hemorrhoids are under a great deal of pressure.
+You can reduce or redistribute the pressure your hemorrhoids experience by sitting on a donut pillow cushion.
+These are available as a fabric pillow filled with foam or stuffing or as a plastic inflatable ring, you can sit on.
 Doctors commonly recommend pregnant women use a ring cushion to help reduce pressure around the anus and prevent a hemorrhoid flare-up.
 Many long-haul truck drivers also make it a point to use a ring cushion to help prevent hemorrhoids.

 2. Over-the-Counter Medications